 Jocelyn Ho , Margaret Schedel & Matthew Blessing: Women’s Labor

 Women’s Labor is a feminist project that repurposes old domestic tools to become new musical instruments.
 Using embedded technologies, these domestic-tool-turned instruments are explored in public installations, community workshops, commissioned new compositions, and concert performance.
 Traditionally relegated to the private sphere, Women’s Labor interrogates domesticity through public engagement and performative spectacle.
-At Harvestworks, the project creators will embark on their third instrument, the embroidery hoop.
+At Harvestworks, the project creators will embark on their second instrument, the Rotary Dryer Rack.

 Jocelyn Ho-artistic director, performer, composer

 Jocelyn Ho’s artistic practice involves the exploration of the relationship between sound, bodily gesture, and culture, as well as the rethinking of the classical music genre through multimedia technologies and audience interactivity.
 She directs inter-disciplinary projects involving collaborators from vastly different fields.
 Ho’s compositions include multi-disciplinary collaborations as composer and sound artist with software developers and visual artists.
 Ho is Assistant Professor of Performance Studies at UCLA.

 Margaret Anne Schedel is a composer and cellist specializing in the creation and performance of ferociously interactive media whose works have been performed throughout the United States and abroad.
 She is a joint author of Electronic Music and recently edited an issue of Organised Sound on the aesthetics of sonification.
 Her research focuses on gesture in music, the sustainability of technology in art, and sonification of data.
 As an Associate Professor of Music at Stony Brook University, she serves as Co-Director of Computer Music and is the Director of cDACT, the consortium for digital art, culture and technology.